- Line 1

 - 【 Photo: Inside view of the shopping mall 】

 Formerly the site of distribution centers for clothing companies, the business district of Gasan Rodeo Street developed naturally as the companies sold quality goods at affordable prices.
-In recent years, a mega shopping mall, along with numerous brand shops have also sprung up in the areas surrounding the rodeo street.
+In recent years, a mega shopping mall and numerous brand shops have also sprung up in the areas surrounding the rodeo street.
 Equipped with coffee shops, restaurants, and a multiplex movie theater in addition to clothing stores, the shopping mall attracts crowds of people who come to spend their leisure time.
-Always bustling with trendsetters, Gasan Rodeo Street and the surrounding areas became the largest shopping district in the southwestern part of Seoul.

 Gwangmyeong Traditional Market

-As the largest traditional market in the city of Gwangmyeong, shoppers can purchase a diverse assortment of items including clothing, furniture, and household goods, as well as dine at delicious eateries.
+Gwangmyeong Traditional Market provides shoppers a diverse assortment of items including clothing, furniture, and household goods, as well as dining options at delicious eateries.
 Visitors will find no shortage of things to see in this market, which bustles with activity all day long.
 Many people also come in the evening hours to grab a drink with colleagues after work.
 Despite being a traditional market, it features modern amenities for a convenient shopping experience.